eWaterCycle/ewatercycle.github.io/about.md

 programming languages, standards etc. which limits their re-usability and reproducibility.

-In the eWaterCycle II project, we are developing a framework in which hydrological modelers can work together in a collaborative environment.
+In the eWaterCycle project, we are developing a framework in which hydrological modelers can work together in a collaborative environment.
 In this environment, they can, for example, easily:
 * Combine models and data independently of programming languages,